 Preparing the Data with Pandas

-command, we must prepare our data.
-This preparation involves loading the data from an Excel file, applying necessary transformations (like renaming columns or converting data types), and ensuring it matches the target PostgreSQL table's schema.
+command, proper data preparation is essential.
+This crucial phase of the system integration process involves loading data from an Excel file, applying necessary transformations, and ensuring perfect alignment with the target PostgreSQL table's schema.

 import pandas as pd